Makerfabs/Lora-Soil-Moisture-Sensor/V3/README.md

 We used LoRa Radio expansion and ESP32 3.5" TFT Touch with Camera to make a Lora control terminal, which can control multiple Lora devices at the same time through the touch screen and display the device status in real time.

+### RadioHead Demo

+The default parameters of RadioLib can reach about 800m communication distance, of course can be further, but we do not have time to debug Lora parameters.

+We provide an example that can reach 1.7km communication distance, which was debugged by a former colleague.
+It used to depend on some AVR libraries This made ESP32 unable to complier ReadHead library at the time, so we switched to RadioLib instead.
+But the latest version, ReadHead is available under ESP32.

+Please download the latest [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/)